Gill Atkinson - MBACP, BSc, FdSc

-I keep myself enthused and current by adhering to the BACP's standards of clinical professional development (CPD).
+I keep myself enthused and current by adhering to the BACP's standards of continual professional development (CPD).

 Possible emotional/psychological concerns

-Fear, Anxiety, Isolation, Depression, Loneliness, Suicidal thoughts, Self-harming, Confusion, Bereavement, Sadness, Jealousy, Paranoia, Worry and Stress.
+Fear, Anxiety, Isolation, Depression, Relational, Loneliness, Suicidal thoughts, Self-harming, Confusion, Bereavement, Sadness, Jealousy, Paranoia, Worry and Stress.

 Any of these emotions could leave you feeling dis-empowered and emotionally stuck, stumped or immobilised.
 Exploring, evaluating and reflecting on your thoughts, feelings and behaviours will help you to build a brighter, happier future.

 - Individual member of the British Association for Counsellors and Psychotherapists BACP

 - Certificate: Integration of Cognitive Behavioural Therapy and Compassion Focused Therapy with Mindfulness Interventions

 - FdSc Person Centred Counselling